nuernber/Theia/data_loader/README.txt

 the query images.
 The query images provide 2D descriptors along with ground truth pose provided for comparison.

-NOTE: The "orig" component of the datasets ar not consistent with the query descriptors.
+NOTE: The "orig" component of the datasets are not consistent with the query descriptors.
 The orig component uses query images with higher resolution than the query images provided with the dataset.
 As such, more descriptors per query image were used in the reconstruction and the true 2D-3D correspondences are